r0b0tt/100-days-of-code/log.md

 2. Implemented the calculation of rates for the other services in my app (M-Pesa and Airtel Money).

 **Thoughts**
 Finished the react tutorial.
 Now on to creating awesome projects with it!
 Gotta start react native now as I practice react.
 This year it's all about javascript and maybe blockchain.

+### Day 12: February 21, 2018

+**Today's Progress**
+1. Worked on the smart home web app alot.
+Made it responsive and finished it.

+**Thoughts**
+Not excited about fullPageJs anymore.
+It breaks alot of custom stuff on the website.

+### Day 13: February 22, 2018

+**Today's Progress**
+1. Did some final touches on the smart home website.
+Added a custom animation too.
+2. Went to the competition and presented our work.

+**Thoughts**
+Well we tried our best but didn't win.
+I learn't alot though from the people around.
+I can't wait for next year's edition.

+### Day 14: February 23, 2018

+**Today's Progress**
+1. Worked on my android app.
+2. Integrated adMob into the app.